 Friendly intestinal bacteria have shown remarkable benefits for our body, such as weight loss, improved digestive system, youthful skin, stronger immune system, and minimal risk of ailments.
 Probiotics supplements are taken to fill up our gut with beneficial microbes.
 It is also found in food items prepared from the process of fermentation.
 Experts term gut flora as the “forgotten organ” since its metabolic activities are the same as other organs in the human body.

-The gut microbiome performs significant functions like the production of vitamins (essentially vitamin K and B).
+The gut microbiome performs significant functions like the production of vitamins (essentially vitamins K and B).
 It also breaks complex fibers into short-chain fats such as acetate, butyrate, and propionate, contributing to various metabolic operations.

 Reports suggest that gut bacteria imbalance is the home to various chronic diseases like obesity, anxiety, cancer, type 2 diabetes, etc. Consuming a balanced diet containing prebiotics and probiotics can help you stabilize your gut flora.

 Intake of enough probiotics and prebiotics leads to a better digestive system.
 It produces the essential enzymes and chemicals that reduce the harmful microbes and makes the digestion process faster.

 Research shows that probiotics have anti-aging properties and increase the power of replicating the cells.
 Therefore, you can maintain rejuvenated and youthful skin just by adding some of the pro and prebiotics sources in your everyday meals.